Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 3 Oktober 2025 23.32.00 UTC
+- WIB: Sabtu, 4 Oktober 2025 00.23.49 UTC
-- WITA: Sabtu, 4 Oktober 2025 00.32.00 UTC
+- WITA: Sabtu, 4 Oktober 2025 01.23.49 UTC
-- WIT: Sabtu, 4 Oktober 2025 01.32.00 UTC
+- WIT: Sabtu, 4 Oktober 2025 02.23.49 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: nature
+Kategori: friendship